Developer Guide

 Mode of Contact feature

-The mode of contact feature is built on the current AddCommand
+The mode of contact feature is built on the current AddCommand class.

 The following is an example usage scenario.